onkar88/Powershell-Scripts/README.md

 <br />
 ![DiskSpaceReport](Images/DiskSpaceReport.png)

 •	**OutlookProfile.ps1**  - Creates new outlook profile.
 New profile name is "NewOutlookProfile".
 It first deletes existing registry keys & ost file for newoutlookprofile.
 Then it registers new profile name in windows registry & sets it as default profile.
-After running this script, outlook will connect with new local outlook profile. <br /> This script can be pushed from SCCM to software center on client computers.
-This way, user can create profile by himself without contacting IT team.
+After running this script, outlook will connect with new local outlook profile. <br />